 Supporting details: If you are an educator using these materials in your classroom, you can easily track the standards covered by each step in the process.
 This document also clearly outlines the skills students will develop as they complete the program.

-New additions we’re excited about: This whole thing is brand new!
 We’ve included Common Core standards, Cambridge Global Perspectives Program standards, ISTE standards for Students, and International Baccalaureate Learner Profile Standards.

 If you aren’t registered with us yet, submit your registration here to access our Resource Library and download the free materials.
 You have a few options for how to use these materials: